What’s the difference between high street prints and giclée fine art prints?

-We only offer giclée fine art prints, because they’re archival and museum quality – we want clients to have the most beautiful print possible of their photograph, and one that will stand the test of time.
+I only offer giclée fine art prints, because they’re archival and museum quality – I want clients to have the most beautiful print possible of their photograph, and one that will stand the test of time.

 Print quality: colours and skin tone

 It’s much easier to see the difference between the print qualities in person (I’d be glad to show you samples).
 To give you an idea of the difference here’s a giclée fine art print (above) and a high street print (below) – both printed from exactly the same digital file.

 Have a look at the skin tones – bright and fresh in the fine art print, but yellow and murky on the high street print.
 Her eyes gleam in the fine art print, but that brightness is totally absent from the high street print.

 With high street prints, it’s almost pot luck how their printers are calibrated and how the colours will come out.
 My computer is calibrated with my printer’s system, so I know the colours will come out exactly as expected.